znsio/perfiz/perfiz-config-syntax.markdown

 ## Deprecations

-As of [release 0.0.32](https://github.com/znsio/perfiz/releases/tag/0.0.32), below config params as deprecated.
-Please updated with latest config params.
+As of [release 0.0.32](https://github.com/znsio/perfiz/releases/tag/0.0.32), below config params are deprecated.
+Please update your perfiz config.
 * ```karateFeatures``` renamed to ```gatlingScenarios```
 * ```gatlingSimulationName``` renamed to ```gatlingScenarioName```